-The Center for Aggression Management, Inc.is a Veteran Owned Small Business, and it provides systems and training that utilize scientifically validated means for preventing bullying, sexual harassment, abuse, insider cyber-attacks, as well as assaultive and violent behavior in today's complex workplace, campus, and school environments.
+The Center for Aggression Management, Inc. is a VA certified Veteran Owned Small Business (VOSB), and it provides systems, training, and technology that utilize scientifically reliable means for preventing bullying, sexual harassment, abuse, insider cyber-attacks, as well as assaultive and violent behavior in today's complex workplace, campus, and school environments.
 Since its founding in 1993, hundreds of companies and educational institutions have successfully used the Center's programs to make their many locations safer for students, employees, members, and guests.

 The Center was originally established in response to a request from law enforcement leaders for more effective, lower impact methods for confronting aggressors and de-escalating aggression.
 Research and training in those areas brought its founder, John D. Byrnes, to the realization that workplace, campus, and school violence could be prevented by applying methods developed for managing aggression.

 The Center's initial application of methods for managing aggression was a reliable and definable use of common language to identify and describe aggressive behavior.
 Called the Primal and Cognitive Aggression Continua, the method identifies the precursors to bullying, harassment, abuse, discrimination, and violence making it possible to prevent these harmful behaviors.